JPMA Co-creation Meeting

-Committee Chairs, Executives, and Secretariat Meet to Discuss the Realization of Industrial Vision 2035
+Chairpersons, executives, and secretariat gathered to discuss the realization of Industrial Vision 2035

-On July 25, 2025, the first "Co-creation Meeting" in the history of the Pharmaceutical Manufacturers Association of Japan (PMAJ) was held.
-16 committee chairs, PMAJ executives, and secretariat members gathered for knee-deep discussions and sharing of efforts to realize the "Industrial Vision 2035" and Action Plan.
-It was an important milestone for the Pharmaceutical Manufacturers Association of Japan (PMAJ) to move forward as a united body under the leadership of Chairperson Asuka Miyabashira (who will assume the chairmanship in May 2025).
+On July 25, 2025, the first "Co-creation Meeting" in JPMA's history was held, where Chairpersons of 16 committees, JPMA's Vision for 2035 and the secretariat gathered to discuss and share initiatives to realize the "Industrial Vision 2035" and Action Plan.
+It was an important milestone for the JPMA to move forward as one under the leadership of Chairperson Asuka Miyabashira (who will assume the chairmanship of the JPMA in May 2025).
 Below is a summary of the plenary session and agenda.

 Paving the way for the future with the power of "Co-creation"

-In his opening remarks, Chairman Kenshi Kinoshita said, "It is important for the Pharmaceutical Manufacturers' Association to work as a united body, rather than as individual committees.
+In his opening remarks, Chairperson Kenshi Kinoshita said, "It is important for the JPMA to work as a united body, rather than as individual committees.
 I am glad that we have this opportunity today.

 In the presentation by Chairman Miyabashira that followed, he said, "This meeting was realized out of my own strong desire.
-I would like to mobilize everyone's power and evolve the Pharmaceutical Manufacturers' Association as a "place for co-creation".
+I would like to mobilize everyone's power and evolve JPMA as a "place for co-creation,"" he said, positioning the "JPMA's Vision for 2035" announced in February as a "compass.

 We can change.
 We can change.
 I stand here today with that conviction.
-It is important for us to show the progress we are making as a pharmaceutical cooperative, and we need your help to realize our vision and action plan," he said.
+It is important for JPMA to not only present a vision and action plan, but also to show the progress we are making as a JPMA, and we need your help to make this happen.

 Chairman Miyabashira (center) shares his passion with participants